BenoitHiller/shellby/design.md

 # Top level parsers

 Will be spawned by the top level bot.
 Which will run in a loop and check for new or changed scripts.

+# Sub parsers

+For the parsers that delegate downward I am going to need to make the process of running all the handlers in a folder portable.

+So the subhandler will have to be able to source the lib file then specify a target folder and buffer file.
+It is up to the handler to process the input and redirect only the matches.